Asian shares mostly higher as focus shifts to virus recovery | WTOP

 With fresh help for the U.S. economy from Congress still undecided, pressure is on central banks to step up support for markets.

-“In fact, the end of this year could provide the perfect cocktail of widespread monetary and fiscal easing, combined with one or more vaccines,” Erlam said.
+“In fact, the end of this year could provide the perfect cocktail of widespread monetary and fiscal easing, combined with one or more vaccines,” he said.

 President Donald Trump’s refusal to concede and cooperate with Biden’s transition team is another source of uncertainty, especially as some Republicans including Senate Majority Leader Mitch McConnell rally behind Trump’s efforts to fight the election results.